 On our first full day we ventured to the ancient Greek city of Selinunte.
 We were blessed with a sunny day, perfect for exploring and taking photos.
 Even though the temples are now in ruins, the architecture is still a work of art in its tragic beauty.
 Curiosity lead me and a few friends to journey up the hills surrounding the ruins.
-The trail is so white it could pass for pure marble.
-Once at the top I was able to enjoy the scenery with the only sound being the distant hum of bees pollinating.
+The trail is so white it co

 We spent a entire day in the city of Cefalù, located on the northern coast of Sicily.
 During my time there, I became enamored with the place.
 It has friendly residents, peaceful beaches and culture meshed together.
 Every person I conversed with was patient with my novice Italian speaking skills.
 Hand gestures and warm smiles helped with the communication process too.